This article shows you how to Protect, Release, and Profile data in folders and/or subfolders all at one time.

 Check the List Files checkbox with Protect or Release radio controls to enumerate the set of files in the given folder (and subfolders, when Include Subfolders is checked) that would be processed for the given operation.
 Results are stored in the Host Debug Log, though no Conversion is executed with this operation.
 Once satisfied with scope by reviewing the presented log (in Notepad), you can proceed with the Protect or Release Bulk Operation as you see fit.

-Quiet Log is checked, by default.
+Log Details is unchecked, by default.
 This suppresses the typical process-specific conversion instance details in the Host Debug Log.
 Conversion details include the process ID, the intended operation, and a few other items related to KODiAC Cloud Service connectivity.
-Uncheck this box if you wish to see individual details, though note that every file you convert in a Bulk transaction will place similar process-specific details in the Host Debug Log.
+Check this box when you need to see individual details, though note that every file you convert in a Bulk transaction will place similar process-specific details in the Host Debug Log.

 Opt Filter is by default unchecked, since Refresh Login (starting with v10.5) automatically optimizes your Adaptive Filter.
 However, when performing Release operations on a target with numerous subfolders, this can be helpful in more immediately taking advantage of optimizations that reduce performance overhead.
 Check this box and, when results require Refresh Login to take effect, you will see a status indicator, SYNC FILTER, under the OK button.
 In most cases, this will result in a prompt to Refresh Login when you dismiss the Bulk Conversion dialog.